spark-redshift-community/spark-redshift/README.md

     <td>No default</td>
     <td>
        <p>The primary AWS region (e.g., <tt>us-east-1</tt>) for searching for the <tt>secret.id</tt> value.
 Can only be used with JDBC-based connections. </p>
-       <p>If the region is not specified, the connector will attempt to use the <a href="https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html">Default Credential Provider Chain</a> for resolving where the <tt>secret.id</tt> region is located.
+       <p>If the region is not specified, the connector will attempt to use the <a href="https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/credentials.html">Default Credentials Provider</a> for resolving where the <tt>secret.id</tt> region is located.
 In some cases, such as when the connector is being used outside of an AWS environment, this resolution will fail.
 Therefore, this setting is highly recommended in the following situations:</p>
        <ol>
           <li>When the connector is running outside of AWS as automatic region discovery will fail and may prevent authenticating with Redshift.</li>
           <li>When the connector is running in a different region than <tt>secret.id</tt> as it improves the connector's access performance of the secret.</li>